CiquattroFPV/PowerShell-Script-for-Test-Connectivity/README.md

 The script will guide you through the following steps:

 1. Choose whether to include virtual adapters
-2. Select a network adapter
+2. Select the network adapter to use
-3. Choose a preset or custom test
+3. Choose a preset or manual configuration
-4. Run traceroute
+4. Run traceroute diagnostics
 5. Perform TCP connectivity testing
-6. Run DNS resolution tests
+6. Execute DNS queries

-After each run, you can:
+After each run you can:

 * Press **Enter** to repeat the test
-* Press **A** to select another adapter
+* Press **A** to change the network adapter
-* Press **Q** to exit the tool
+* Press **Q** to exit

 ---